Hentuloo/Witcher_2018/README.md

 # Witcher_2018
 My old witcher 'project'

+I share this project available only to show my learning path.

 ## What i would do beter today:(i did this project in 2018)
 - navigation should be in ul>li and with some hidden titles